New Luxembourg Tax Reforms Aim to Boost International Business and Investment Appeal

 a) the redeemed class of shares must be cancelled within six months of redemption;

-b) each class of shares has distinct economic rights defined in the articles of association such as: preferential dividends, exclusive profit rights for a determined period, return linked to performance of directly / indirectly held assets or activities; and
+b) each class of shares must have distinct economic rights defined in the articles of incorporation (such as: preferential dividends, exclusive profit rights for a determined period, return linked to performance of directly / indirectly held assets or activities, etc.); and

-The First Draft Law also specifically mentions that the share class redemption will be subject to Luxembourg’s anti-abuse rules.
+The First Draft Law also specifically mentions that such share class redemption will be subject to anti-abuse rules applicable in Luxembourg.

 Simplifying the Minimum Net Worth Tax Regime